openmc-dev/openmc/docs/source/methods/neutron_physics.rst

 cosine of the angle of scattering.
 The first method uses the Debye-Waller integral, :math:`W'`, and the characteristic bound cross section as given directly in an ENDF-6 formatted file.
-In this case, the cosine of the angle of scattering can be sampled by inverting equation 7.4 from the `ENDF-6 Format Manual <endf102>`_:
+In this case, the cosine of the angle of scattering can be sampled by inverting equation 7.4 from the `ENDF-6 Format`_:

 .. math::
     :label: incoherent-elastic-mu-exact